 - (a) Layoff.
 For purposes of this Agreement, layoff shall be defined as a non-disciplinary separation from service for involuntary reasons other than resignation, not reflecting discredit on an employee. - (b) Sheriff's Office Seniority.
 For purposes of this Agreement, Sheriff's Office Seniority shall mean the length of an employee's continuous service within the Sheriff's Office since his/her last date of hire. - (c) Classification Seniority shall mean the length of an employee's continuous service within a classification.
-Parole and Probation Officers, Criminal Deputies, and Telecommunicators are job categories, which functionally are not delineated by budgetary limitations or a competitive selection process, and for purposes of this Article, these job categories shall each be considered a single classification.
+Parole and Probation Officers which functionally are not delineated by budgetary limitations or a competitive selection process, and for purposes of this Article, these job categories shall each be considered a single classification.

-For layoff, bumping and recall purposes, the job categories of Corrections Office I, II, III and Corporal shall be considered a single classification.
+For layoff, bumping and recall purposes, the job categories of Corrections Officer and Corporal shall be considered a single classification.